 This post includes all the details you need to find and play the loosest slot machines in Wisconsin.

-Realistically, though, the best slots to play in Wisconsin in 2022 are the ones that you enjoy playing.
+Realistically, though, the best slots to play in Wisconsin are the ones that you enjoy playing.

 Sure, you should think about things like RTP, but the ultimate deciding factor is your own level of entertainment.